 An assortment of truly pasture-raised beef, pork and chicken — so you always have our best-sellers on hand.
 Variety matters.
-Cuts can vary.
+Cuts can vary based on availability.

 Jesie and Matthew Lawrence built their farm and family simultaneously.
 A desire to gain food transparency for their loved ones, and the community at large, inspired the couple to start Marble Creek Farmstead.
 An hour’s drive from Birmingham, the Sylacauga, Alabama farmstead, has a full range of products.
 In addition to growing fruits and vegetables, the farmstead is also home to chickens, turkeys, ducks, pigs, goats, sheep, and grass-fed cattle.

 The Lawrence’s focus on hogs rests primarily with Berkshire and Tamworth breeds.
 The Berkshire has been called the "Kobe of Pork," for its marbling, tenderness and rich flavor.
 The Tamworth is known as the "Bacon Pig" for the ability to grow mass without having too much fat.
 Marble Creek Farmstead is also home to Large Black and Red Wattle hog breeds.
 With room to roam in pastures of clover, rye, bluegrass, buttercups, and flowers, the hogs instinctually root around, eating grasses, dirt, and grubs.
 The pigs also have access to spent brewer’s grain, fermented grains of wheat, barley and sorghum from nearby brewers, as well as a supplemental non-GMO feed.